bongiozzo/musica_mustdie/output/band_cirithgorgor.md

 # Cirith Gorgor

-Дискография
+## Дискография

-"Onwards to the Spectral Defile" 1999, Black Metal "Unveiling The Essence" 2001, Black Metal
+### "Onwards to the Spectral Defile" 1999, Black Metal

+The Declaration of Our Neverending War
+Winter Embraces Lands Beyond
+Through Burning Wastelands
+Sons of the New Dawn
+A Hymn to the Children of Heimdall
+Darkness Returns
+Wandering Cirith Gorgor
+Ephel Duath (a Warrior's Tale)
+Shadows over Isengard
+Thorns of Oblivion

+Produced by Cirith Gorgor & E. Hermsen
+Recorded at BBA November-December 1998
+Mixed by E. Hermsen at RSA
+Picture disc limited to 300 copies

+### "Unveiling The Essence" 2001, Black Metal

+Conquering The Shadowworld
+Unveiling The Essence
+Bellum Germanicum
+Northern Spell Of Warcraft
+Into A Nightly Silence
+A Twilight Serenade
+The Stormrulers (The Art Of Megalomania)
+Visions Of A Distant Past

-"Firestorm Apocalypse" 2004, Black Metal
+### "Firestorm Apocalypse" 2004, Black Metal

+The Gates Of Hell
+Degeneration Of Mankind
+Arcane Illusion
+Prelude To The Final Holocaust
+Fields Of Eternal Glory
+Perishing Nights
+Eternal Damnation
+Firestorm Apocalypse-The Coming Of A Greater Era

-"Cirith Gorgor" 2007, Black Metal
+### "Cirith Gorgor" 2007, Black Metal

+Total Annihilation
+The Black Hordes
+Demonic Incarnation
+Ritual
+Master of Dark Sorcery
+Warcry of the Southern Lands
+Der Untergang / Победа!!!

+Produced by Cirith Gorgor & E. Hermsen
+Recorded at Toneshed Recording Studio April, September, October 2006
+Mixed & mastered by E. Hermsen & Cirith Gorgor
+October 2006

 ## Отношения с другими группами